tura08/codeflex/docs/project_docs.md

 Commit & push once editing flows correctly.

 4. Supabase Integration
-Wire up your Supabase client and create a projects table with columns: id, name, variables (jsonb), created_at.
+Wire up your Supabase client and create a apps table with columns: id, name, variables (jsonb), created_at.

-In /projects/new, on form submit push the new project to Supabase.
+In /apps/new, on form submit push the new project to Supabase.

-In DashboardPage, fetch the list of projects from Supabase instead of mocks.
+In DashboardPage, fetch the list of apps from Supabase instead of mocks.

 Commit & push when your app is persisting and retrieving real data.

 5. Routing & Navigation
-Ensure clicking a ProjectCard navigates to /projects/[id] and loads that project’s details from Supabase.
+Ensure clicking a ProjectCard navigates to /apps/[id] and loads that project’s details from Supabase.

 Add a “Back to Dashboard” link in the project detail page.

 Commit & push once navigation and deep-linking works.

 6. Basic Authentication (Phase 2 Prep)
-Optionally scaffold Supabase Auth (email/password) so that only you can see your projects.
+Optionally scaffold Supabase Auth (email/password) so that only you can see your apps.

-Protect the /projects routes behind a “signed-in” check.
+Protect the /apps routes behind a “signed-in” check.

 Commit & push when auth gating is in place.